-Owning a home is expensive, in more ways than one, and often the home improvement projects that we want to do aren’t the same ones that pay off in equity.
-I was a licensed real estate agent in the metropolitan D.C. area in the early 2000s, and we had to break the news to a lot of people that their $20,000 swimming pool didn’t really increase the value of their home by nearly that much (although they were a lot more likely to recoup that money at the height of the housing bubble than they are now).
+Owning a home is expensive in more ways than one, and often the home improvement projects that we want to do aren’t the same ones that pay off in equity.
+I was a licensed real estate agent in the metropolitan D.C. area in the early 2000s.
+We had to break the news to a lot of people that their $20,000 swimming pool didn’t really increase the value of their home by nearly that much (although they were a lot more likely to recoup that money at the height of the housing bubble than they are now).

 1. Bathroom Remodel.